3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/instructor_notes/css_intro.md

 <br>

-## Describe how to combine various selectors (25 min / 4:10-4:35pm)
+## Describe how to combine various selectors

 Selectors can be more complex than just an element, id, or class.